lamejam-cryptech/24XX-Project-Icarus/README.md

 py -m pip install jsonengine

+run py _24c.py to generate cyberpunkish characters as a json file in the 24c folder

 run py _24p.py to generate cyberpunkish places as a json file in the 24p folder

 run py _24s.py to generate safe places as a json file in the 24s folder